MadByteDE/SPT-Linux-Guide/docs/lutris_installer.md

 ### Are there any other advantages?

 Yes!
 No longer having to rely on Wine to function correctly comes with quite some nice advantages:
-- Patching can be almost twice as fast when `xdelta3` is run natively
 - We can take advantage of [reflinking](https://btrfs.readthedocs.io/en/latest/Reflink.html) on supported filesystems (e.g. btrfs) when copying game files which can save a lot of time
 - Patches don't necessarily need to be located inside the game directory (optional `SOURCE` argument)
 - More helpful debug output possible (verbose / debug options set)